dennisfrancis/ClusterRows/README.md

 ```

 ## What's new?
+* Support for Windows and MacOSX
+  * Platform specific extension packages in the Release page.
 * Dialog based workflow
 * GMMCluster() formula
-* Support for Windows and MacOSX
 * Input range and the output location may be selected interactively and edited in the dialog

 ## How to use?